maclobdell/ftf2016/instructions.md

 In this session we'll work through X examples together.
 We will demonstrate everything, but this document should help you in case you're stuck or did not completely follow along.
 If you feel you're way faster than everyone else, we have some extra tasks at the bottom of each example.
 Please do not get ahead, the later examples all do something with music, and that will be very annoying for the other participants. :-)

-> If you happen to much faster than everyone else, help your neighbors.
+> If you happen to be much faster than everyone else, help your neighbors.

 ## Setup

 1. Connect the FRDM-K64F board to your computer.
-There's 2 micro-USB ports on the board, use the OpenSDA one!
+There are two micro-USB ports on the board, use the "SDAUSB" one (next to reset button)!
 1. The board mounts as a mass-storage device (like a USB drive).
 Verify that you can see it (drive name will be MBED).
 1. Go to http://developer.mbed.org
 1. Create an ARM mbed account if you do not have one.